Skip to main content

 The plantar fasciitis pain can be so intense that you won’t be able to stand up, walk, or even fall asleep.
 Without treatment, plantar fasciitis can aggravate and affect your daily life activities.
-The condition is most common among athletes and people who regularly walk on hard surfaces.
+The condition is common among athletes and people who regularly walk on hard surfaces.

 Plantar Fasciitis: A Brief Overview